Craig Conover's Sewing Down South Line Brings Southern Charm to Your Home - E! Online

 Holiday Holly Pillow

-Have a holly jolly christmas (they say it's the best time of year) with Sewing Down South's holiday holly pillow!
+Have a holly jolly christmas (they say it's the best time of year) with Sewing Down South's Holiday Holly Pillow!
 Made with a substantial twill-like woven fabric, SDS added a red welt to make it extra jolly.
 Sewing Down South created a limited number of each design, so naughty or nice, these won't be made twice.

 Holiday Snowman Pillow

 'Tis the season jolly and bright.
-And Sewing Down South's new holiday snowman pillow will bring a smile to kid's (or kid-at-heart's) face!
+And Sewing Down South's new Holiday Snowman Pillow will bring a smile to kid's (or kid-at-heart's) face!
 Made with a substantial twill-like woven fabric, it features a deep hunter green welt to highlight the colors of the season.

 Holiday Sled Pillow

-'Tis also he season to be nostalgic, and Sewing Down South's new holiday sled pillow will help take care of that.
+'Tis also he season to be nostalgic, and Sewing Down South's new Holiday Sled Pillow will help take care of that.
 Made with a substantial twill-like woven fabric, it features a deep hunter green welt to highlight the colors of the season.

 Not Today B*tch I'm Stitching Hat